SankhadipMalik/mywesite/replit.md

-# TechToolsHub - Developer Tools Platform
+# Internet Speed Booster - Full Stack Web Application

 ## Overview

-TechToolsHub is a comprehensive multi-page developer tools website offering various utilities for developers, including JSON formatting, code beautification, image compression, password generation, URL shortening, and AI-powered code explanation.
-The platform is designed as a static website with some PHP backend functionality for AI features and URL shortening.
+This is a comprehensive internet speed testing and optimization web application built with React frontend and Express backend.
+The application provides users with tools to test their internet speed, get optimization recommendations, and access educational content about improving network performance.
+It's designed as a Progressive Web App (PWA) with SEO optimization and monetization through Google AdSense integration.

 ## User Preferences